poinka/NewWave/README.md

 1. In Xcode, open the **New Wave** target → **Info** tab → add a `String` key named `VectorAPIBaseURL`.
 2. Set its value to the Mac’s LAN URL, e.g. `http://10.91.49.14:8888`.
 3. Rebuild/install the app.
 The client reads this value at launch, so change it whenever the server IP changes.

-For physical devices on iOS 14+, also add `NSLocalNetworkUsageDescription` (String) and describe why the app talks to your Mac (“Needed to connect to the New Wave server on your laptop”).
-Approve the prompt the first time; otherwise local HTTP calls are blocked.